 - A message rx callback is called every time a rpmsg channel receives kick() notification.
 The callback does the following steps: - 1.
-Checks for incomming message in channel associated virtqueue. - 2.
-Extracts information from rpmsg header. - 3.
-Finds a rpmsg endpoint with address equal to address in the rpmsg header. - 4.
-Calls endpoint's callback function with data payload. - 5.
+Checks for incomming messages in channel associated virtqueue. - 2.
+Extracts information from a rpmsg header. - 3.
+Finds a rpmsg endpoint with the address equal to the address in the rpmsg header. - 4.
+Calls the endpoint's callback function with data payload. - 5.
 Returns message buffer to the virtqueue and issues the kick() notification to the remote processor indicating free buffer in the virtqueue. - A message tx callback is called when the remote processor finished processing a message.
 This callback is used to wakeup potentially blocked rpmsg message send operations because free buffer is available. - Name service message rx callback creates or deletes a rpmsg channel specified by the name service message content.
-The flags field determines whether creation or deletion of the rpmsg channel is to be performed.
+The flags field determines whether a creation or deleting of the rpmsg channel is to be performed.